Skip to content

 1. Rebinds PCI devices to VFIO driver

 The vfio-manager DaemonSet ships the vfio-manage.sh helper through a ConfigMap.
-It detaches each RBLN PCI function from its native driver and reattaches it to vfio-pci, making the device safe for passthrough.
+It detaches each RBLN PCI device from its native driver and reattaches it to vfio-pci, making the device safe for passthrough.

 2. Announces VFIO-backed resources

-The sandbox-device-plugin DaemonSet scans VFIO-managed NPUs and advertises resources such as rebellions.ai/ATOM_CA22_PT and rebellions.ai/ATOM_CA25_PT.
-Any workload that requests resources through a Kubernetes device plugin—including KubeVirt—can consume them.
+The sandbox-device-plugin DaemonSet scans VFIO-managed NPUs and automatically advertises one resource per NPU product, such as rebellions.ai/RBLN-CA22_PF and rebellions.ai/RBLN-CA25_PF.
+Any workload that requests resources through a Kubernetes device plugin, including KubeVirt, can consume them.

 3. Labels eligible nodes